Media Matters for America: "Drop Fox" campaign

 During an interview in March 2011, Brock said MMfA would focus its efforts on Fox News and select conservative websites in a new strategy that Brock described as a campaign of "guerrilla warfare and sabotage" and a "war on Fox."
 MMfA said the greater attention given to Fox News was part of an initiative to educate the public about what it regarded as the distortions of conservative media, and the greater attention given to Fox News was in line with its prominence.
 MMfA said its Drop Fox initiative, for advertisers to boycott Fox, was also part of the organization's educational mission.
 MMfA said that changing Fox, not shutting it down, was its intention.

+One target, Orbitz, initially called Media Matters' efforts a "smear campaign", but on June 9, 2011, after a three-week effort by prominent LGBTQ organizations, it agreed to "review the policies and process used to evaluate where advertising is placed".

 In December 2013, MMfA's then-Executive Vice President Angelo Carusone said "The war on Fox is over.
 And it's not just that it's over, but it was very successful.
 To a large extent, we won," claiming to have "effectively discredited the network's desire to be seen as 'fair and balanced.'"
-Around that time, Glenn Beck had left the network, and Sean Hannity's time slot was moved from 9 p.m. to 10 pm.
+Around that time, Glenn Beck had left the network, and Sean Hannity's time slot was moved from 9 p.m. to 10 p.m.
 Other boycotts of cable news programs continued after the campaign, with PolitiFact suggesting that the boycotts are more successful in raising awareness than having an impact on the companies' bottom line.

 Tucker Carlson audio recordings

 In March 2019, MMfA released audio recordings of Fox News host Tucker Carlson in which he made remarks demeaning to women between 2006 and 2011 on the call-in show hosted by shock jock Bubba the Love Sponge.
 Among other comments, Carlson called rape shield laws "unfair", defended Mormon fundamentalist church leader Warren Jeffs, who had been charged with child sexual assault, and called women "extremely primitive".
 After his remarks had been widely reported, Carlson tweeted: "Media Matters caught me saying something naughty on a radio show more than a decade ago" and declined to apologize.
 The following day, MMfA released a second set of audio recordings in which Carlson called Iraqis "semiliterate primitive monkeys" and said they "don't use toilet paper or forks."
 Carlson also suggested that immigrants to the U.S. should be "hot" or "really smart" and that white men "created civilization".
 The Daily Caller, which Carlson co-founded, responded by resurfacing blog posts made by Carusone.
 The posts included derogatory comments about transvestites, Jews, and people from Japan and Bangladesh.
 Carusone responded that the posts were supposed to be a "caricature of what a right wing blowhard would sound like if he was living my life" and apologized for the "gross" remarks.